-The latest release of Flux is Flux 8.0.12.
-Release notes are here: 8.0.12 Release Notes
+The latest release of Flux is Flux 8.0.13.
+Overview and release notes are here: Overview Release Notes

-Flux excels in satisfying circumstances where files:
+Flux excels in satisfying circumstances where batch processing jobs:

 - Require flexible processing that includes scripting, command lines, REST, and Java.

 Since 2000, Flux has proven itself as the backbone of many mission-critical applications across various industry sectors worldwide.
 100% Java, Flux delivers sophisticated time and event scheduling, workflow design and execution, managed file transfer, enterprise integration via SOA and databases, and integrated security.

 - Drag-and-drop visual workflow creation defines workflows without scripting and allows staff to visualize workflow logic, without having to resort to complex and non-intuitive scripting.

 Use the links here to navigate the Flux 8.0 documentation or search.